 EXPOSE 2's Stereo Field section provides you with two heat maps: Left/Right Stereo Balance and Phase Correlation.

-Left/Right Stereo Balance displays where your track is positioned between the left and right channel.
+Left/Right Stereo Balance displays where your track is positioned between the left and right channels.
 This shows you if you have a lopsided mix — one that leans excessively to one side or the other.

 Phase Correlation displays the degree of similarity between the left and right channels.